collant/vam-orchestrator/README.md

 ### Male or Other Voices
 You can sample different voices at `http://{your_lan_ip}:5002`.
 Take note of the `p###` number.
 You can set the default voice in .env but should make changes to the actual VAM plugin itself to change the selectable options.

+# Credits
+- @Acidbubbles for their perfect code template: https://github.com/acidbubbles/vam-plugin-template
+- @VAMDeluxe for their amazing code.

 # Discord server
 https://discord.gg/GqN3STn8U8